 Many believe that moving places all the time and traveling the world is not the right thing to do with kids.
 As soon as you want a family, you need to settle down and give up on the unconventional lifestyle.

-There are many nomad families out there, who prove quite the opposite.
-Young kids can even benefit from an exposure to different cultures, lifestyles, people and places.
-I’ve met a few digital nomad families and their kids were all happy, healthy, well behaved and educated.
+There are many nomad families out there, who proves quite the opposite.
+Young kids can even benefit from exposure to different cultures, lifestyles, people, and places.
+I’ve met a few digital nomad families and their kids were all happy, healthy, well behaved, and educated.

 Check out families like The Sundance Family.
 Ka and Katie are traveling the world with their 5 kids and generate their income online.
 Great inspiration!

 But of course, you’d have to adjust your lifestyle a bit to your kids’ needs, e.g. traveling in safe environments, start to worldschool, etc.

 Myth #12: Your friendships will only be superficial ones.

 The last one of the popular myths about digital nomads: When you are moving places every couple of weeks or months you naturally have to say goodbye to people you’ve just met.
 Often there is no time to create many common experiences or memories.

 However, in my experience, these relationships can be even more intense.
 Sometimes you meet new people in extreme situations, struggle with the same difficulties, help each other out, share new experiences and learn their stories.

 It’s not about how much time you have together, but rather how you spend that time.
 Some of my closest friends are people I’ve met somewhere along the way.